jkhan2211/kubernetes-beginner/pod-demoExc/README.md

  ## Q4) Delete webapp pod?
     Ans: kubectl delete pod webapp
  ## Q5) Create a new pod with the name redis and with the image redis123.
  ## Use a pod-definition YAML file.
-And yes the image name is wrong!
     Ans: kubectl run redis --image=redis123